 3. Active board certification in an American Board of Medical Specialties (“ABMS”) member board or osteopathic medicine equivalent.

-4. A minimum of seventy (70) credit hours of continuing medical education (CME) recognized by the American Medical Association Physician Recognition Award (AMA PRA) Category 1 Credits on the topic of obesity are required for recertification.* At least thirty five (35) credit hours must be obtained by participation and attendance at a conference.
-The other thirty (35) credit hours may be obtained by at-home CME activity.
-The seventy (70) credit hours can be completed within the seven (7) years prior to recertification.
+4. A minimum of 120 credit hours of continuing medical education (CME) recognized by the American Medical Association Physician Recognition Award (AMA PRA) Category 1 Credits on the topic of obesity are required for recertification.* The 120 credit hours can be completed within the 10 years prior to recertification.
 A copy of the applicant’s CME certificates should accompany the application.

 *Recognition by the College of Family Physicians of Canada (CFPC) Mainpro M1 credits and the Royal College of Physicians and Surgeons of Canada (RCPSC) MOC Section 1 credits on the topic of obesity will also be accepted.